Chip and Jo Prove It: Yes, You Can Downsize Without Losing Out On Style

 Living Room, BEFORE

 The living room had original pine wood floors as well as a brick fireplace with built-in bookshelves on either side -- a feature common in bungalow and craftsman style homes.
 Joanna recommended sanding and refinishing the hardwood floors and opening up the cased opening into the adjacent dining room to create a more open feel in the main living space.

 Living Room, AFTER

 Drywall was removed, exposing all of the original shiplap in the living room.
 The walls and brick fireplace were painted in white.
 Joanna made use of the textures of wood and fabric to warm and soften the space, creating a living space that feels uncluttered and restful.

 Joanna's kitchen design included plenty of open shelving, further contributing to an open and airy feel in the redefined space.
-She also sidestepped her often preferred choice of subway tile backsplash in favor of handmade tile in muted blue and white, a favorite color combination of client Stacie Childers.
+She also sidestepped her often preferred choice of subway tile backsplash in favor of handmade tile in muted blue and white, again drawing on the client's preferred color choices.

 Master Bedroom, AFTER

 All of the original windows were retained and given new window treatments.
 The hardwood floors were restored and all of the original shiplap exposed and painted white.
 Unpainted wood ceiling and exposed wood beams help distinguish the space and provide a warming accent.

 The original window and built-in cabinets were retained since they are a desirable and authentic feature of the home's period.
 An antique table converted into a vanity with vessel sink adds a timeless touch.
 And though white subway tile did not make an appearance in the kitchen, rest assured that it's in full evidence in the remodeled bathroom.